michalzagrodzki/prometheus-grafana/readme.md

 # Prometheus & Grafana Metrics Playground

+> **Work in Progress:** This reference stack currently focuses on metrics.
+Upcoming updates will introduce additional observability pillars such as logs, traces, profiles, and related tooling integrations.

 ## Purpose
 This repository packages a complete monitoring sandbox that demonstrates how a Node.js service can expose Prometheus-compatible metrics and how those metrics can be explored in Grafana.
 It serves as a lightweight reference for learning the basics of metrics instrumentation, scraping, and dashboarding with modern tooling.